 Runner-Up, Best Overall: Hayward Poolvergnuegen 896584000013

-This cleaner uses a four-wheel design that climbs around and over larger obstacles that may be floating on the surface of the pool.
-Small debris is collected using an adjustable roller skirt that scoops up things you don’t want to leave in the water.
+This model uses a four-wheel design that climbs around and over larger obstacles that may be floating on the surface of the pool.
+Small particles are collected using an adjustable roller skirt that scoops up things you don’t want to leave in the water.
 You can even change out the suction throats to adjust the flow rate and overall performance of the cleaner to handle different sizes of debris you are likely to encounter.
 If the price point seems a bit high, customers have noted that this cleaner has held up well and still keeps their pool looking brand new.

 03 of 07